sinch-contact-pro/CPC/Readme.md

 - In urgent cases if you have a problem with CPC in a production environment, please create a support ticket.

 ##### Changelist:
+- v1.0.1 - This readme file updated.
-- 4.10.2023 (4th Oct) - First release in GitHub.
-All feedback welcome! :)
+- v1.0.0 - First open-source release.